vdmkenny/frankdebooserepodcast/README.md

 # Project Info

+Frank Deboosere publishes a short daily podcast on his website.
+However, there is no browsable archive of episodes, nor is there an rss feed to subscribe to.

 This project fetches the latest MP3 URL from the website daily and stores its metadata (MP3 URL, publication date, and title) in a SQLite database.
 An updated RSS feed is then generated and can be served via GitHub Pages.

 **Important:** We do not rehost the MP3 files.
 The repository only stores metadata so you can add the podcast to a podcast app without visiting the website.